yun-vis/fhstp-bcc-mobile/pages/room.md

 - Data Graph: In Room, a data graph refers to the network of related data objects (entities) that are linked together through relationships

 - [Singleton]: The singleton pattern is a software design pattern that ensures a class has only one instance and provides a global point of access to it.
 It is used when a program needs a single object for tasks like managing a cache, handling logging, or controlling access to a database connection.

+# Open Questions

+- Add New -> Kolin file and class in Android Studio